carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

   Enables building the Python bindings.
 Defaults to `OFF`.

+* **`Python3_EXECUTABLE`**:`STRING`

+  Specifies the `python` executable used for the LLVM build, including for determining header/link flags for the Python bindings.
+On systems with multiple Python implementations, setting this explicitly to the preferred `python3` executable is strongly recommended.

 * **`MLIR_PYTHON_BINDINGS_VERSION_LOCKED`**`:BOOL`

   Links the native extension against the Python runtime library, which is